Latherin

 DefinitionThis section has been translated automatically.

-Non-glycosylated, highly conserved protein found in the sweat of horses, donkeys, zebras and others.
-They spread well on surfaces like surfactants and are responsible for the thermal effect of the animals.
-Latherine is also found in the secretions of the salivary glands of other mammals and in the mandibular salivary gland of cats.
-Latherine Fel d 8 has been identified as a minor allergen in cats.
-In horses, latherine Equ c 4 has been identified as a major allergen in about 80% of horse allergy sufferers.
+Non-glycosylated, highly conserved protein that is mainly found in the sweat of horses, donkeys, zebras and others.
+They spread well on surfaces like surfactants and are responsible, among other things, for the thermal effect of the animals.
+Latherins are also found in the secretions of the salivary glands of other mammals, including the mandibular salivary gland of the cat.
+Latherin Fel d 8 has been identified as a minor allergen in cats.
+In horses, latherin Equ c 4 was identified as a major allergen in around 80% of horse allergy sufferers.

 LiteratureThis section has been translated automatically.